-- Áfter the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-> to enter Configuration Utility".
+- In BIOS Setup, go to BIOS and set CSM Support to Enabled and Storage Boot Option Control to Legacy Only.
+Save the changes and exit BIOS Setup.
+After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-I> to enter Configuration Utility".
 Press <Ctrl> + to enter the RAID Configuration Utility. - 2.
-After you press <Ctrl> + <|>, the MAIN MENU screen will appear.
-If you want to create a RAID array, select Create RAID Volume in MAIN MENU and press <Enter>. - After entering the CREATE VOLUME MENU screen, enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
+After you press <Ctrl> + , the MAIN MENU screen will appear.
+If you want to create a RAID array, select Create RAID Volume in MAIN MENU and press <Enter>. - 3.
+After entering the CREATE VOLUME MENU screen, enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
 Then, select a RAID level.
 RAID levels supported include RAID 0, RAID 1, Recovery, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
 Press <Enter> to proceed. - 4.
 Under Disks item, select the hard drives to be included in the RAID array.
 If only two hard drives are installed, they will be automatically assigned to the array.
 Set the stripe block size if necessary.
 The stripe block size can be set from 4 KB to 128 KB.
-Once you have selected the stripe block size, press <Enter>. - Enter the array capacity and press <Enter>.
+Once you have selected the stripe block size, press <Enter>. - 5.
+Enter the array capacity and press <Enter>.
 Finally press <Enter> on the Create Volume item to begin creating the RAID array.
 When prompted to confirm whether to create this volume, press <Y> to confirm or <N> to cancel. - 6.
 When completed, you can see detailed information about the RAID array in the DISK/VOLUME INFORMATION section, including the RAID level, stripe block size, array name, and array capacity, etc. To exit the RAID BIOS utility, press <Esc> or select 6.
 Exit in MAIN MENU.